m0xpd/STRACHEY/README.md

 Neither the permutations or the octave extensions of channel A's weight vector are applied to channel B.

 So - channel B has a generally reduced pitch span compared to channel A (as there is no octave extension added via SPAN) and there is no variation introduced by permutation.
 It also has less dense onsets; it 'samples' notes from the set of pitches within the fundamental range of channel A's pitch distribution on a rhythmic sub-pattern of variable DENSITY.
-It is paricularly useful for forming bass or melody against a fuller, arpeggiated 'continuo' from channel A.
+Channel B is particularly useful for forming bass or melody against a fuller, arpeggiated 'continuo' from channel A.

 # Permuting the Weights of a Step Sequencer